OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 `set SSL true`

 Set the host IP and port for the machine running Metasploit.
-This machine should be publcly available and accessible over ports 4444-4450
+This machine should be publicly available and accessible over ports 4444-4450

 `set LHOST <remote IP of Metasploit machine>`